almarvima/almarvima/README.md

 * 🌍  We are based in Barcelona  Spain
 * 🖥️
 * ✉️  You can contact me at [almarvima.yumme@gmail.com](mailto:almarvima.yumme@gmail.com)
-* 🚀  We are currently working on [finishing our final project at the open institute fo catalonia](https://ioc.xtec.cat/educacio/)
+* 🚀  We are currently working on [finishing our final project at the open institute of catalonia](https://ioc.xtec.cat/educacio/)

 ### Skills